 School Development Plan

 During March we conducted a thorough self-evaluation of all aspects of school life.
 Questionnaires were sent to parents and completed by children.
-Reviews of curriculum areas were conducted by teaching staff and all staff reviewed the information as well as data trends, etc. All this information was pulled together during an INSET day.
+Reviews of curriculum areas were conducted by teaching staff, and all staff reviewed the information as well as data trends, etc. All this information was pulled together during an INSET day.
 As an outcome we identified a plan for ongoing development.

 The Curriculum and Provision for Additional Learning Needs